koute/ava/README.md

 make serve
 ```

-The web interface is on port 2828 and builds the docker images on the way.
+The web interface is on port 2828 by default and builds the docker images on the way.
 From the terminal:

 ```sh
 make install